 Given the conference location, Lake Champlain was a natural focus.
 Tom Schueler, executive director of the Chesapeake Stormwater Network, gave the keynote address, “Urban phosphorus reduction strategies for New England lakes worth stealing from the Chesapeake Bay Watershed,” offering relevant connections for the Lake Champlain phosphorus TMDL.
 NEIWPCC Environmental Analysts at the Lake Champlain Basin Program (LCBP) Lauren Jenness and Matthew Vaughan (and LCBP chief scientist) presented a spotlight on the LCBP successes and future, sharing the development of the new Stream Wise Program as well as long-term monitoring of tributaries.

 The event concluded with a field trip to Billings Farm & Museum and Marsh-Billings-Rockefeller National Historical Park.
-The visits included a guided walk through Vermont’s first Forest of Recognized Importance and discussions of a variety of BMPs at the farm and park, interwoven with inspiration from George Perkins Marsh, author of the 1864 book, “Man and Nature,” that continues to influence conservation practices to this day.
+The visits included a guided walk through Vermont’s first Forest of Recognized Importance and discussions of a variety of BMPs at the farm and park, interwoven with inspiration from George Perkins Marsh, author of the 1864 book, “Man and Nature,” which continues to influence conservation practices to this day.

 The conference was organized by NEIWPCC, with assistance from the Vermont Department of Environmental Conservation (VTDEC), the Lake Champlain Basin Program, and the U.S. EPA.